 The cornerstone of treatment, though, is getting food into the cat’s digestive tract.
 These cats typically refuse to eat on their own, and force-feeding can exacerbate the problem because it is often stressful for the cat.
 That’s why we recommend that you speak with a veterinarian before taking action.

-Depending on the cat’s condition, it can take as long as two to four months until she’s eating on her own.
+Depending on the cat’s condition, it can take as long as two to four months until your cat is eating on his or her own.
 There is some good news, though: Once these cats recover, they’re not likely to develop the disease again.